sclorg/rhscl2dockerfile/rhscl-charter.md

   * `MONGODB_PASSWORD`
   * `MONGODB_DATABASE`
   * `MONGODB_ADMIN_PASSWORD`
-  * either root_password or user+password+database must be set if running with empty datadir, both combination is also valid
+  * if either admin_password or user+password+database is set, then the authentication is enabled.
-  * `MONGODB_DISABLE_CREATE_DB` -- when set, it disables initializing DB and no other variables from the set above is required

 ### httpd dockerfile: